 Non-Emergency Call Information

 If you are calling to report a crime that has already occurred at some time in the past, or to ask a question, please call the Non-Emergency number of (951) 354-2007.
-This direct number to the dispatch center is available 24 hours a day to handle calls for the Police and Fire Departments.
+The dispatch center is available 24 hours a day to handle calls for the Police and Fire Departments.
 Some examples of times when it is appropriate to use the Non-Emergency number are:

 *Response to Loud Parties: If you are calling regarding a loud or large party, gathering or event, you may be asked if you want to be contacted by the responding police officer or wish to prosecute.
 However, contact with the responding officer or your desire to prosecute may not be necessary for the responding officer to resolve the problem through enforcement action.
 If the responding police officer determines the incident is a threat to the public peace, health, safety, or general welfare, the officer can take enforcement action in order to deter additional responses without contacting you or obtaining your signature on a private person’s arrest form.